 .catch(function (e) {

-// Some error occured, look at the exception message for more details
+// Some error occurred, look at the exception message for more details

 });